aj110398/Insight/README.md

 Then execute

-1) Execute run.sh which will execute tweets_cleaned.java and average_degree.java
+1) Execute run.bat which will execute tweets_cleaned.java and average_degree.java
 2) Both the .java files read inputs from tweet_input/tweets.txt
 3) You can find output files in tweet_output/ft1.txt and ft2.txt